New Orleans is a city where the best food is served on the cheap. Check out our favorite spots for the best cheap eats New Orleans style.

 We mentioned that Po Boy is our favorite NOLA sandwich but don’t get us wrong.
 We also like Muffalettas when we want to eat cheap in New Orleans.

 Dating back to 1906, the Muffaletta channels Sicily with its round ciabatta-like bread.
-The Italian immigrants who introduced it also deli meat (salami, ham and mortadella), cheese (Swiss and provolone) and marinated olive salad.
+The Italian immigrants who introduced it also added deli meat (salami, ham and mortadella), cheese (Swiss and provolone) and marinated olive salad.

 If you want to eat the best Muffaletta in New Orleans, we recommend trying both of the following two spots as well as the artisan version at Cochon Butcher listed below: